About Emily McNally

 Before practicing law, Emily worked for a number of human rights charities, including the anti-death penalty organisation Reprieve, a refugee shelter, and the UN Children’s Organisation UNICEF.

-Emily joined HJA in September 2021 as a trainee solicitor.
-She is delighted to begin her training with the firm’s celebrated Family Law Team.
+Emily joined HJA in 2021 as a trainee solicitor.
+She is delighted to be training with the firm’s celebrated Criminal Defence and Youth Team.

 - Criminal Case Worker & Paralegal, Edward Fail Bradshaw Waterson Solicitors